demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 The `EXTNChannelItemList` element(s) specifies which channel that we have to communicate and the `EXTNChannelItem` element(s) specifies the items that has to be ranged within that channel.

-##### Validating the Ranging XML message

-As a first step, we are going to validate whether the incoming message is a valid ranging message or not using the XSD file based [XML Validation](https://en.wikipedia.org/wiki/XML_validation).

 The XSD file for the ranging message is available in [this gist](https://gist.github.com/tamizhvendan/4544f0123bd30681be1c5198ed87522c#file-ranging-xsd)

 To keep this XSD file (and the future XSD files), create a new directory *oms/message_schema* under *resources* directory and download the gist there.